Packet Loss Calculator

 This tool is designed to help you estimate network throughput in the presence of packet loss, using the Mathis equation—a widely recognized formula for understanding how TCP performance is impacted by packet loss and round-trip time (RTT).

 Packet loss is a critical factor in network performance, as even small losses can significantly reduce throughput.
+For any questions check our frequently asked questions about packet loss

 1,500 byte is the maximum transmission unit (MTU) for Ethernet networks and the average packet size on the internet is varies on usage, it can be anywhere between 20 and 1500 bytes.
 If you are unsure, pick 800 or try a few different sizes.